collective/collective.blog.feeds/README.txt

 podcast enclosure support.
 You can therefore make podcasts simply by making a folder and sticking files in it.

 If you have a custom class for podcasts, you need to add an adapter for it so that the file get's picked up properly and inserted into an enclosure in the feed.
-If your podcast class subclasses ATFile or provides the same interface you can use the ATFile adapter, by adding this to your configure.zcml:
+If your podcast class subclasses ATFile or implements the IATFile interface you shouldn't need to do anything.
+If you don't, but provide a similar interface, you can try to use the ATFile adapter, by adding this to your configure.zcml:

   <adapter
     for="<your types class or interface>"